This policy applies to the following businesses:

-If you feel that your personal data has been processed in a way that does not meet the GDPR, you have a specific right to lodge a complaint with the relevant supervisory authority.
+If you feel that your personal data has been processed in a way that does not meet the UK GDPR, you have a specific right to lodge a complaint with the relevant supervisory authority.
 The supervisory authority will then tell you of the progress and outcome of your complaint.
 The supervisory authority in the UK is the Information Commissioner’s Office.

 How to contact us